appium/appium-windows-driver/README.md

-class name | This strategy is ClassName attribute in inspect.exe | TextBlock id | This strategy is RuntimeId (decimal) attribute in inspect.exe | 42.333896.3.1 name | This strategy is Name attribute in inspect.exe | Calculator tag name | This strategy is LocalizedControlType (upper camel case) attribute in inspect.exe | Text xpath | This strategy is any attributes attribute in inspect.exe | //Button[0]
+class name | This strategy is ClassName attribute in inspect.exe | TextBlock id | This strategy is RuntimeId (decimal) attribute in inspect.exe | 42.333896.3.1 name | This strategy is Name attribute in inspect.exe | Calculator tag name | This strategy is LocalizedControlType (upper camel case) attribute in inspect.exe since Appium Windows Sriver 2.1.1 | Text xpath | This strategy is any attributes attribute in inspect.exe | //Button[0]

 ## Platform-Specific Extensions